-Carson Wentz played like an MVP in 2017.
-Is it possible for him to recapture it?
+Carson Wentz may never again play like an MVP.
+Analysts say he can still improve the Commanders.

 The other, Bowen said, is Wentz’s penchant to trust his physical gifts.
 Instead of checking down, Wentz tries to extend plays, which can lead to explosive gains or losses, such as sacks or interceptions.
 Wentz’s ball security has been a problem his entire career — his 58 fumbles from 2016-20 were 11 more than any other player in the league — but from 2017-19, he was hitting on enough big plays to make up for it.

 The turnovers, after his improvement last season, are not his only persistent mistakes.
 Wentz’s commitment to extending the play gets him sacked often.
-In the last two years, he’s been sacked 82 times, second only to Cincinnati’s Joe Burrow (83).
+In the past two years, he’s been sacked 82 times, second only to Cincinnati’s Joe Burrow (83).
 Of those sacks, only 33 — about 40 percent — happened in less than three seconds, according to TruMedia.

 “We have to see more consistency in terms of the decision-making, in terms of when to take the throws that are available and [how to keep] the offense out of negative situations,” Bowen said.
 “There's no question about the talent.
 It's just been very inconsistent the last couple years, and that's why he's on his third team in three years.”